zmitchell/annotation-abuse/design/SPC-asts.md

 - Add the item to `self._items`.

 ### Unit Tests
+Invalid inputs:
+- [[.tst-no-strings]]: Test that a `MacroError` is raised if none of the annotations are strings.
 Valid inputs:
-- [[.tst-no-strings]]: Test that a class with no string annotations is passed through untouched.
 - [[.tst-mixed-strings]]: Test that class variables with string annotations are collected.

 ## [[.parse]]: Parse annotations into ASTs